How To Foster A Secure Attachment Style In Your Relationship

 If any of the descriptions regarding anxious, avoidant, or disorganized attachment resonate with you, and you have made some connections between events that occurred (or didn’t occur) in childhood and patterns showing up in your intimate relationship today, know that you are not alone.
 The important thing to consider is what to do now that you are armed with this information.

 Many people seek the support of compassionate online therapists to help them in resolving insecure attachment from childhood.
 Whether they were abandoned, abused, or otherwise betrayed by a caregiver, people of all backgrounds have experienced positive outcomes from seeking therapy.
+A therapist can help you determine what kind of attachment style you have and how you might go about changing it.
 If you suspect that you or someone you love is experiencing or has experienced abuse, you can visit the National Domestic Violence Hotline to get help or call 800-799-7233.

 Regain’s accredited therapists can help you and your partner improve your relationship with attachment theory principles.
 One recent study involving 18 people diagnosed with neurotic, stress-related, and somatoform disorders or depressive episodes used an online attachment-based therapy intervention to evaluate its impact on symptoms of depression, low self-esteem, loneliness, and insecure attachment patterns.
 Results were promising in that online psychotherapy resulted in increased self-esteem and reductions in feelings of loneliness, anxiety, and avoidance.